finalverse/libra2-core/crates/libra2-faucet/README.md

 - `metrics-server/`: The metrics server for the faucet service.
 - `doc/`: OpenAPI spec generated from the server definition.

-In all cases, if a directory holds a crate, the name of that crate is `aptos-faucet-<directory>`.
-For example the name of the crate in `metrics-server/` is `aptos-faucet-metrics-server`.
+In all cases, if a directory holds a crate, the name of that crate is `libra2-faucet-<directory>`.
+For example the name of the crate in `metrics-server/` is `libra2-faucet-metrics-server`.

 ## Features